-In this work, we describe an implementation of the variational method proposed by Brox et al. in 2004, which yields accurate optical flows with low running times.
-It has several benefits with respect to the method of Horn and Schunck: it is more robust to the presence of outliers, produces piecewise-smooth flow fields and can cope with constant brightness changes.
+In this work, we describe an implementation of the variational model proposed by Brox et al. in 2004, which yields accurate optical flows with low running times.
+It has several benefits with respect to the method of Horn and Schunck: it is more robust with respect to the presence of outliers, it produces piecewise continuous flows and it can also cope with constant brightness changes.

 This method relies on the brightness and gradient constancy assumptions, using the information of the image intensities and the image gradients to find correspondences.
-It also generalizes the use of continuous L^1 functionals, which help mitigate the effect of outliers and create a Total Variation (TV) regularization.
-Additionally, it introduces a simple temporal regularization scheme that enforces a continuous temporal coherence of the flow fields.
+It also generalizes the use of continuous L^1 functionals, which help mitigate the effect of outliers and create a TV regularization behavior.
+It also introduces a simple temporal regularization scheme that enforces a continuous temporal coherence of the flow fields.